le-kaiser/3gpp-automation/README.md

 # 3GPP CR Automation Project

+## Current Status
+This project is actively being developed and refined to improve accuracy in detecting 3GPP Change Requests (CRs) that affect specific technical clauses.
+Recent improvements have focused on:

+- Enhanced error handling and logging
+- More robust document parsing and clause detection
+- Improved handling of complex archive structures
+- Better summary extraction from technical documents
+- Fixed data structure syntax errors
+- Removed duplicate code for better maintainability

+The script is currently operational and running with the latest improvements as of October 2025.

 ## 1. Project Objective

 This project automates the process of finding and verifying 3GPP Change Requests (CRs) that affect a specific set of technical clauses.
 The script browses the 3GPP FTP server, downloads relevant meeting documents, parses them to find approved CRs, and then cross-references those CRs against a local database of clauses to find relevant changes.